raid-guild/quiver/web3/README.md

 formatToken - given a bignumber token (in wei) it will convert the number to string and also print the token value in ethers.

+parseTxErrorMessage - parses the error messages from the transaction and returns a readable message.

 Other methods can be found in the helpers.ts file.